fjoyce/CBC_species_list_update/README.md

 2019-12-16
 Francis Joyce

-Instructions for updating the speies ACG CBC species lists
+Instructions for updating the species ACG CBC species lists

 (1) Download "Blank Field Form" from http://netapp.audubon.org/CBC/Compiler/ and delete content not related to species list